 - Create and convert disk images and archives with a simple drag and drop.
-There are also many other convenient ways to invoke DropDMG. - DropDMG supports all the major formats, including compressed .dmg files (smaller than Disk Utility's), .sparsebundle files, .zip and .tar.gz archives, and hybrid disk images. - Configurations let you reuse common collections of settings, and temporary options let you easily make one-off changes.
+There are also many other convenient ways to invoke DropDMG. - DropDMG supports all the major formats, including compressed .dmg files, .sparsebundle files, .zip and .tar.gz archives, and hybrid disk images.
+Zlib disk images and ZIP archives created by DropDMG are smaller than those created by Disk Utility and the Finder.

-• Quickly burn files, folders, or disk images to CD or DVD.
+- Configurations let you reuse common collections of settings, and temporary options let you easily make one-off changes. - Quickly burn files, folders, or disk images to CD or DVD.
 Multi-session support lets you add files to an existing CD.